pncsoares/pncsoares/README.md

 - 🔭 I’m currently working on Blockchain project
 - 🌱 I’m currently learning DevOps and Blockchain
 - 💯 Advocate of readable, maintainable and documented code
+- ⚡ Fun facts:
-- ⚡ Fun fact: I am able to transform caffeine into code
+  -  I am able to transform caffeine into code
+  -  I created a robot to publish images on instagram using artificial inteligence but 2 days later, instagram blocked my account

 ## 🧰 My Toolbox